overture-stack/website/markdown/documentation/song/installation/configurations/oauth.md

 # Ego Setup

-For help installing Ego, please refer to our <a href="/documentation/ego" target="_blank" rel="noopener noreferrer">Ego installation documentation</a>.
+For help installing Ego and the Ego admin UI, please refer to our <a href="/documentation/ego" target="_blank" rel="noopener noreferrer">Ego installation documentation</a>.

 If you're using [Ego](/documentation/ego) the `secure` profile is essential.
 It enables authentication for requests to the Song API via API keys issued by Ego.
 To set up your Song server with Ego modify your `.env.song` file as follows: